 In kindergarten I drew a picture of what I wanted to be when I grew up: an artist and a farmer's wife.
 The farmer's wife part turned out to be a passing fancy.
 But not the artist part...

 A lot of that I have to blame on my tattered childhood copy of Snowy Day by Ezra Jack Keats.
 I never tired of getting lost in those collages.
 I wanted to make worlds and stories like that too.
 So I tried!
 (See an example to the left).

 As a grown up I still read lots of picture books (regular stacks from the library as tall as my drawing table).
 And I've relished a years-long steady habit of drawing and writing, filling countless sketchbooks and journals.

 I currently live in Bellingham, WA, in a century-old house full of color, books, pottery, art and music (or sometimes just noise).
-When you can't find me in my studio or at my writing desk, I might be on my porch looking out at the bay, eating yummy food made by my husband Bryce (he's a fabulous cook!), playing dinosaurs with my four-year-old Lars, or off paddleboarding with my sixth-grade son Oscar.
+When you can't find me in my studio or at my writing desk, I might be on my porch looking out at the bay, eating yummy food made by my husband Bryce (he's a fabulous cook!), playing dinosaurs with my five-year-old Lars, or off paddleboarding with my sixth-grade son Oscar.
 Or I might be traveling the world; I'm a sucker for a good adventure.

 Thanks for visiting my portfolio!